 After church, the woman cornered me.
 “I don’t believe that!” she huffed.

 “Believe what?”
-I asked, knowing where the conversation was headed.
+I asked, knowing full well where the conversation was headed.

 “God does not want to be my friend.
 I’m not even sure He knows who I am.”
-Her words were harsh, but the tears pooled in her eyes gave away the longing in her heart.
+Her words came out harsh, but the tears pooled in her eyes gave away the longing in her heart.

 The Bible tells us God no longer calls us servants, but friends.
 Some might ask, “How can that be?”
 The mighty One.
 The sovereign Lord.
 Alpha and Omega.
 The Great I Am.
 King of kings and Lord of lords who reigns in majesty on high.